falsandtru/dw-cache/README.md

 - High resistance
   - Scan, loop, and burst resistance
 - Few tradeoffs
-  - Not the highest mathematical hit ratio
+  - Not the highest hit ratio
-    - Highest hit ratio of each workload are resulted by W-TinyLFU or ARC.
+    - Highest hit ratio of each workload is resulted by W-TinyLFU or ARC.
   - Statistical accuracy dependent
     - Very smaller cache size than sufficient can degrade hit ratio.
+    - Cache size 1,000 or more is recommended.

 ## Tradeoffs